RaphaelEjike/RaphaelEjike/README.md

 # Hello, I'm Raph
 <a href="https://www.linkedin.com/in/raphael-ejike-6841464"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+This GitHub project is dedicated to promoting cybersecurity awareness among friends and family.
+Additionally, it serves as a platform to mentor my son and guide him towards a career in cybersecurity, fostering the next generation of security professionals through guidance and knowledge sharing.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have a few odd years in the IT industry.
+My journey in client services has led me to develop a passion for cybersecurity, I am enjoying my job as a SOC analyst responding to alerts and incidences in the installation stage to the kill chain.
+With the experience gained in a few years I look forward to my transition to Threat Intelligence.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|